jackbenny/on-stock/README.md

 # Usage

-	Usage: ./on-stock [-l] [-s [name]] [-m [name (a/s)quantity]] [-d [name]] [-n] [-h] [-f filename]
+    Usage: ./on-stock [-l] [-s name][-m name
+    [-d name] [-n] [-h] [-f filename]

     -l      = list the articles in the database
-	-s = search for an article in the database
+    -s name = search for an 'name' in the database
-         If no name is given as argument, you will be prompted for a name.
-	-m = modify a article
-         If no name is given as argument, you will be prompted for a name.
-You'll then have the choice to change name, quantity and price.
+    -m name = modify the article named 'name' in the database You'll then have the choice to change name, quantity and price.
-         If a name is given as argument, the quantity can be changed from the command line, such as subtracting the stock by three:
-         ./on-stock -m "Nailgun" s3
-	-d = delete a article
+    -d name = delete the article named 'name'
-         If no name is given as argument, you will be prompted for an article to delete.
-         If a name is given as argument, no confirmation will be required to delete the article from the database.
-	-n = create new articles (interactive mode only)
-	-h = display this help message
+    -n      = create new articles (interactive mode only) -h      = display this help message
-	-f = specifiy a filename for the database

 ## Examples